 - 1. Lifetime mortgages These allow you to borrow a sum of money secured against your home.
-You can either pay some or all of the interest or you can choose to add it to the loan.
+You can either pay some or all of the interest, or you can choose to add it to the loan.
 The loan and any interest are usually repaid when you move into care or die. - 2.
-Home reversion plan You sell a percentage of your home at below market value and live either rent free, a fixed rent or a rent that will increased by a specified annual percentage.
-Normally until either you move into long term care, the property is permanently vacated or die.
-At this point your home is sold and the reversion company gets its share of the proceeds.

-3. Retirement interest only mortgages

-- These allow you to borrow a lump sum secured against your home, pay monthly interest on the loan and repay the debt when your home is sold.
+Home reversion plan You sell a percentage of your home at below market value and live either rent free, with a fixed rent or a rent that will increase by a specified annual percentage.
+This is until you either move into long-term care, the property is permanently vacated or you die.
+At this point, your home is sold and the reversion company gets its share of the proceeds. - 3.
+Retirement interest-only mortgages These allow you to borrow a lump sum secured against your home, pay monthly interest on the loan and repay the debt when your home is sold.